ArthurGICQUEL/PortfolioWebsite/data/blog/bitwise.md

 ---

-If you wan't to only dispay the pokemon that only have the plant type, you'll simply need to check if your search and pokemon typeMasks are equal.
+If you want to only dispay the pokemon that only have the plant type, you'll simply need to check if your search and pokemon typeMasks are equal.

 ---

-Lastly, if you wan't to display all the water and all the electricity pokemon :
+Lastly, if you want to display all the water and all the electricity pokemon :

 - pokemon.typeMask AND (10 OR 1000)